lucabello/docker-captain/README.md

 ## 🚀 Features

+For a quick overview of the available commands, run `docker-captain --help`.

 ### 🔍 Project Auto-Detection
 `docker-captain` automatically detects any subfolder containing a Docker Compose file — such as `compose.yaml`, `compose.yml`, `docker-compose.yaml`, or `docker-compose.yml`.
 It scans the folder passed in the `DOCKER_CAPTAIN_PROJECTS` environment variable, which you can export here: